Tasquinimod

 • Second part (B) studying the combination of tasquinimod and an oral standard anti-myeloma regimen (IRd; ixazomib, lenalidomide, dexamethasone)

-Primary endpoint in both parts is safety and tolerability, and key secondary endpoint is preliminary efficacy by objective response rate.
+The primary endpoint in both parts is safety and tolerability, and key secondary endpoint is preliminary efficacy by objective response rate.

 While none of the patients formally achieved a partial response, 3 patients with documented progressive myeloma at study entry achieved significant periods of stable disease on single agent tasquinimod therapy.